-Avoid repetition or number sequences.
-If your password consists of repetitive elements or a series of numbers, hacker algorithms will find it easier to guess it.
+But, easy though it may be, there’s a crucial problem with this strategy.
+If your password consists of repetitive elements or a series of numbers, hackers will likely find it easier to guess.

-Don’t use words or numbers that relate to yourself.
-It is important to avoid using numbers or words that are directly related to you or your habits – an example being your address, or your date and place of birth.
+It’s important to avoid using numbers or words that are directly related to you or your habits.
+Some common examples include your address and your date of birth.
 This information is easy for cyber attackers to find, allowing them to use it to explore combinations that make up your password.

 An engineer from our security team puts it like this: "Let's take the example of a public Instagram account.
 Hackers can easily detect the city you live in, or the place where you spend most of your holidays.
 If you’re often in Marseille, their systems will focus on this city and try to see if your password contains this place.
 If you’re using Marseille1313, your password can be easily guessed.”